TinaWadhwa/MISY866/README.md

 * Create a new project folder
 * Clone a Git repository in newly created project folder.
 Link :- https://github.com/TinaWadhwa/MISY866
 * If git clone is successful (you will see hidden .git folder)
-* Once you are at above path you will see
+* Once you are at above path you will see BTC_ETH_COMPARE.ipynb file.
+* Run the file
+* You must see the Test case pass during the above run.